peterrenshaw/wsd/README.md

         how to show data values

 2018NOV05
+* improve this by selecting differenc colours if needed.

 * using d3.scaleLinear created a colour range for temp with the follow colour grading: